Actually Cool Things to Do in Houston this Fall

 Smacking golf balls at colored targets, dominating life-size Connect Four, and drinking a decent amount of beer are just some of the top notch activities you can get into at this interactive golfing megaplex.
 You don’t even have to let the fact that it’s outside-the-Loop keep you away from the good times, as there are always rideshare options on hand to help if you’re planning to, er, drink and drive.

-Market Square Park has brought back its ever-popular free outdoor movie screenings alongside $10 Blanket Bingo, with this summer’s lineup featuring throwback crowd-pleasers like Rear Window and Some Like it Hot.
-Bring your own lawn chairs, blankets, and picnic delights.
-(Note: outside booze is not allowed but there’s beer and wine for purchase along with gyros and more from Niko Niko’s.)
+Market Square Park’s ever-popular free outdoor movie screenings and $10 Blanket Bingo nights continue this fall, with the lineup including Silver Linings Playbook, Death Becomes Her, Poltergeist, and more.
+BYO lawn chairs, blankets, and picnic delights.
+(Note: Outside booze is not allowed, but beer and wine are available for purchase along with gyros and more from Niko Niko’s.)
+As an alternative, check out the movie nights over at Discovery Green.

-Patio season is basically year-round in Houston, and even though it’s hot right now, most spaces do their best to keep things cool whether it’s with extra shading, misting fans, or simply a few rounds of ice cold drinks.
+Patio season is basically year-round in Houston, but it’s especially lit in the fall (and shade, misting fans, and ice cold drinks are always there for you when the weather runs warm).
 Some of our current favorites include spunky Mexican-American haunt Monkey’s Tail, super chill craft beer garden Axelrad, even chiller old school dive West Alabama Ice House, Truck Yard, a bonafide adult playground with an actual Ferris wheel, and King’s BierHaus’ sprawling biergarten.
 Go forth and imbibe.

 Snag hyper seasonal produce at a farmers market

-If you’re looking for local eats, both Urban Harvest’s legendary Saturday farmers market and the newly refreshed Houston Farmers Market are a really, really good place to start, but so is urban farm Finca Tres Robles, where you can drive through and get a “plow” produce basket plus pastured eggs, ground sausage and beef, raw honey, and a pint of ice cream (we’re sure you can fashion yourself a Chopped-inspired meal out of that, right?).
-Or try the Hope Farms market, which runs on Saturday mornings and boasts everything from rainbow beets and seasonal squash to locally made fresh egg pasta (it’s operating as a drive-thru and has an order ahead option, too).
-The Heights Mercantile Farmers Market, taking place on the 2nd and 4th Sundays each month right off Yale, also holds its own.
+If you’re looking for local eats, both Urban Harvest’s legendary Saturday farmers market and the newly refreshed Houston Farmers Market are great places to start, as is urban farm Finca Tres Robles, where you can collect fresh harvests directly from the fields.
+Hope Farms market, which runs on Saturday mornings, boasts everything from rainbow beets and seasonal squash to fresh egg pasta.
+The Heights Mercantile Farmers Market, taking place on the second and fourth Sundays each month right off Yale, similarly holds its own.

-Memorial Park’s latest green addition is ready and waiting.
+Memorial Park’s latest green addition is ready and waiting (with upgrades still to come).
 Stashed away in the park’s southeast pocket, the Clay Family Eastern Glades has reclaimed 100 acres of previously inaccessible landscape.
-You’ll find serene trails, wetlands with sunset views, native tree-lined nooks and crannies, and a grassy central lawn ideal for summer afternoon sunbathing sessions.
+You’ll find serene trails, wetlands with sunset views, native tree-lined nooks and crannies, and a grassy central lawn ideal for lazy afternoon sunbathing sessions.

-This city’s barbecue game has come a long way in recent years, and we feel it’s finally getting the attention it deserves.
-So you should probably pay attention, too; and you can do so by getting your ‘q on at as many local barbecue joints as your stomach will allow.
-Our top picks include Blood Bros.
+This city’s barbecue game has come a long way in recent years, and it’s finally getting the attention it deserves.
+So you should probably pay attention, too—and you can do so by getting your ‘cue on at as many local barbecue joints as your stomach will allow.
+Our top picks (straight from the mouths of Houston’s finest pitmasters) include Blood Bros.
 BBQ, Corkscrew, Feges BBQ, Harlem Road, and more.

 Have some extra time on your hands?
 Spend it wisely by setting out on a gut-busting taco crawl.
 Start with chorizo y huevo-loaded breakfast tacos, then move onto chicharron-, al pastor-, and carne asada-kissed numbers via the most important tacos in Houston.
 By the end, you’ll finally be able to proclaim your H-town taco allegiances.
 (And for more tortilla-fueled inspo, check out our list of Houston’s tastiest Mexican restaurants.)